Museum of Sydney

-The Museum of Sydney (MOS) is a historical collection and exhibit, built on the ruins of the house of New South Wales' first Governor, Arthur Phillip, on the present-day corner of Phillip and Bridge Street, Sydney.
+The Museum of Sydney is a museum in Sydney that was built on the ruins of the house of New South Wales' first Governor, Arthur Phillip, on the present-day corner of Phillip and Bridge Street.

 Description

 The museum is situated on the remains of the first Government House that was built in 1788, later deemed inadequate in 1832 and demolished in 1845–1846.
 In 1982 there were plans to develop on this site which was subject to an archaeological investigation.
 The first excavations took place in 1983.
 In October 1983 Premier Neville Wran announced that the site would be preserved and that an international competition would be held for a building that recognises the site's history.
 The museum and the site it is located on is managed by Museums of History NSW.

 The museum building on the site was designed by Denton Corker Marshall architects.

 The Museum of Sydney explores colonial and contemporary Sydney through objects, pictures, and new digital media techniques.
-Panoramic views of Sydney— from 1788 until today— stretch across walls and video screens.
+Panoramic views of Sydney — from 1788 until today — stretch across walls and video screens.
 Sydney's convict era is explored in a giant showcase of goods and chattels recovered from more than 25 archaeological digs.